 How It Works: Authors should first ensure that their title is available through a non-exclusive retailer or distributor that also allows setting a book’s price to free.
 Examples include Smashwords or Draft2Digital, and others can be found through writers’ forums such as KBoards.
 After the discount takes effect on these sites, Amazon and others may price match, though the time frame for this process is difficult to predict (it can range from days to several weeks).
 To expedite the process, you should alert Amazon about the lower price.
 There are two ways to do this:

 - Option 1: Use the tell us about a lower price button.
 You may need to enlist family, friends, or other authors for help and ask them to report the lower prices, too.
 Amazon can sometimes take a while to acknowledge these requests.

 - Option 2: Email Amazon directly and tell them the other channels where your book is available for free.
 In your KDP Account, select Help and Contact Us, then select Amazon Product Page, and provide them with the links to the retailers where your book is free in the message.

 Make sure you notify Amazon about each country where your book is free.
-Provide links to your book in the United Kingdom, Canada, and India in order to get Amazon to match in those regions as well.
+Provide links to your book in the United Kingdom, Canada, and Australia in order to get Amazon to match in those regions as well.
 You can find out how to get links to your book on international retailers here.

 Important Notes: It can take time for price changes to filter through from distributors to the various retailers they reach, and even longer for Amazon and other online booksellers to match those discounts.
 The same is true when increasing a book’s price after a promotion.
 As a result, we generally only recommend this method in situations where a longer-term discount makes sense, such as for perma-free titles.